Former NFL star and actor OJ Simpson dies age 76

 Simpson was acquitted of the murder of his former wife Nicole Brown Simpson and her friend Ron Goldman in 1995.

-Famously, Kim, Kourtney and Khloe Kardashian’s father Robert Kardashian was a member of Simpson’s defence team.
+Famously, Robert Kardashian, the father of reality TV stars Kim, Kourtney and Khloe Kardashian, was a member of Simpson’s defence team.

 He was later jailed following an armed robbery in Las Vegas in 2007 and served a lengthy sentence before being released in 2017.
 He was discharged from parole in December 2021.

-The People V OJ Simpson: American Crime Story – which aired in 2016 – won a number of Emmys for its portrayal of the murder trial of the former NFL star.
+The People V OJ Simpson: American Crime Story – which aired in 2016 – won a number of Emmys for its portrayal of the murder trial.

-It starred Sarah Paulson and Cuba Gooding Jr as Marcia Clark and OJ Simpson respectively in the 10-part dramatisation of the trial that mesmerised the world in 1994.
+It starred Sarah Paulson as lawyer Marcia Clark and Cuba Gooding Jr as Simpson in the 10-part dramatisation of the trial that mesmerised the world in 1994.

-The series also starred Sterling K Brown, John Travolta, Friends star David Schwimmer and Kenneth Choi.

-The car chase that led to Simpson’s arrest and the subsequent trial were televised live and were media sensations.
+The car chase that led to Simpson’s arrest and the trial were both televised live and became media sensations.

 Speaking on the red carpet in 2016, Gooding Jr said: “I remember watching the Knicks game and then turning it to the chase and putting the game on the radio and listening to it, but watching the chase so we didn’t miss anything crazy.